InsoWebComeBack/Fortnite-External-Cheat-Undetected/README.md

 Please build the source in x64 Release !

+you just have to update the offsets, in case of problem with the w2s please change it

 It will be undetected for a few months I think so have fun don't forget to be careful

 simple fortnite external using data pointer swap communication & nvidia overlay hijacking